 Operating procedures for MACRO assembly are described in detail in Chapter 5.
+(Refer to Appendix G for MACROI Operating Procedures.)
 These procedures are also summarized in the "Users' Guide" for each Monitor Software system.

 1.2 HARDWARE REQUIREMENTS AND OPTIONS